 News and Highlights

 This fun, challenging annual event tests bridge-building prowess, and encourages math, engineering, design & teamwork skills!
-Bridges will be judged on both structural efficiency & aesthetics.
+Bridges are judged on both structural efficiency & aesthetics.
+Read about the 2020 Bridge Bust event and results.

-Here's how you can join the fun this fall!
+Here's how you can join the fun each fall!

 1. Put together a team.
 (See more info below)